fredericowieser/Artificial-Life-and-Foundation-Models/README.md

 ## How To Run Different Parts of Code

-Install everything you need with one script
+Install everything you need with one script:
 ```sh
 bash setup.sh
 ```
+You will then be prompted with some further instructions, to activate the environment and to add your Hugging Face details.

 ### Running Python Scripts